PVHL/jsObjDB/Readme.md

 		}
 	});

+### Cursor Events

-**Cursors** - Event handlers are called even when the operation happens through a cursor.
+Event handlers are called even when the operation happens through a cursor, although it is the underlying Database's event handler that is called.
 For example, the above event handler would be called here:

 	var cursor = db.find({a: 7});
 	cursor.update({b: 7});